libeibei95/MOOCRec/README.md

 # EduRec_Pytorch
-Disentangled Self-Supervision for Recommending Course Topics
+Disentangled Self-Supervision for Recommending Videos in MOOCs